fastapi/fastapi/docs/en/docs/tutorial/body-nested-models.md

     ```

 !!! tip
-    Have in mind that JSON only supports `str` as keys.
+    Keep in mind that JSON only supports `str` as keys.

     But Pydantic has automatic data conversion.